waldenwyy/localJsonReact/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Documentation

+## Environment

+This app is powered by NodeJS 10.16.0, lower versions of NodeJS may work but not recommended.

 ## Available Scripts

 In the project directory, you can run:

+## `npm i`

+Installs all dependencies to your local.

+Change the `url-loader` limit to 1000 in node_modules/react-scripts/config/webpack.config.js, or webpack will generate all small images into base64 format for efficiency.

-### `yarn start`
+### `npm start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.

 You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`

-Builds the app for production to the `build` folder.<br />
+Builds the app for production to the `build` folder.

 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
+The build is minified and the filenames include the hashes.

 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `yarn eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More
+## File Structure

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

-### Analyzing the Bundle Size

-This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

-### Making a Progressive Web App

-This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

-### Advanced Configuration

-This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

-### Deployment

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

-### `yarn build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
+`src/assets` contains all react code to build the app.

+- `src/assets/pages` contains all pages of the app which initialize the props and pass them to components.

+- `src/assets/components` contains all reusable parts of the app, they won't work on their own unless they are called and passed props by pages.

+`src/scss/pages` contains all sass files for the site.

+- `src/scss/pages/_styleguide.scss` contains all sass code for styleguide only.

+`src/App.js` contains routing setup and any new page needs to be registered here.

+`public/index.html` is the shell of the app which contains all meta data and cdn for styleguide app.

+`public/img` contains all image files.

+`public/CodeFiles` contains all code view files that will display when clicking on `view code` icon of the styleguide.
+It has both html and scss format.